"Music my passion"

 Alexandro was born in Lima, Peru, to a humble but hard·working family.
 The oldest son of the family, he dreamed of helping his family financially.
 With this in mind, he emigrated to Poland at the age of 18.

-He plays a wide variety of wind instruments, such as the Quena, Quenacho, Antara, Basto Zampona and Malta Zampona, among others.
+He plays a wide variety of wind instruments, such as the Quena, Quenacho, Antara, Basto Zampona and Malta Zampona, among others Andean and Native American flutes.
 He has a large repertoire, including The Last of the Mohicans, El Condor Pasa, and many other favourites.
-His live performances dressed in different Native American costumes are truly breathtaking.
-Alexandro still lives in Poland and regularly gives live performances on the promenade in Swinoujscie.
+His live performances dressed in different Native American regalias are truly breathtaking.
+Alexandro lives in Poland.
 He was also a contestant on a Polish talent show.

 1981/82: Learned to play the recorder.